Spotify HiFi: release date, price and feature rumours for the expected Music Pro add-on

 In January 2022, Spotify responded to the endless queries on its Spotify Community Forum with this statement: "We know that HiFi quality audio is important to you.
 We feel the same, and we’re excited to deliver a Spotify HiFi experience to Premium users in the future.
 But we don’t have timing details to share yet.
 We will of course update you here when we can."

-Hopes were high that it would launch imminently when a Reddit user spotted a HiFi icon in their Spotify iOS app, and then there was a leaked video, posted online by another Reddit user, that seemed to offer a brief tour of the streaming giant's much-anticipated lossless audio tier.
+Hopes were high that it would launch imminently when a Reddit user spotted a HiFi icon in their Spotify iOS app.
+There was a leaked video, posted online by another Reddit user, that seemed to offer a brief tour of the streaming giant's much-anticipated lossless audio tier, too.
+But again, to no avail.

-After months of dormancy in the Spotify camp, it was awoken in March 2023 by a Reddit user who, upon cancelling his Spotify Premium account to switch to Apple Music, claims to have been sent a survey by Spotify mentioning a hypothetical premium tier called...
+After months of dormancy in the Spotify rumour camp, it was awoken in March 2023 by a Reddit user who, upon cancelling his Spotify Premium account to switch to Apple Music, claims to have been sent a survey by Spotify mentioning a hypothetical premium tier called...
 Spotify Platinum.
-Oh.
-The survey supposedly asked user u/nearlymind if they would consider switching to Spotify Platinum in the "next 30 days" for features that include 'HiFi' and various others including 'Studio Sound', 'Headphone Tuner', 'Library Pro' and 'Playlist Pro', for a rather steep monthly fee of $19.99.
-So Spotify could be rerouting down this Platinum path now.
+Hmm.
+The survey reportedly asked user u/nearlymind if they would consider switching to Spotify Platinum in the "next 30 days" for features that include 'HiFi' and various others including 'Studio Sound', 'Headphone Tuner', 'Library Pro' and 'Playlist Pro', for a rather steep monthly fee of $19.99.

-The most recent report (The Verge, April 2024) is that hi-res streaming ('24-bit/44.1kHz') will come via a 'Music Pro' add-on alongside other features such as headphone optimisation and advanced mixing tools.
+A more recent report (The Verge, April 2024) claimed that the Supremium name had been nixed in favour of packaging the high-res streaming as a 'Music Pro' add-on instead, alongside other features such as headphone optimisation and advanced mixing tools.
+This 'Music Pro' name is now cited in the most recent reports, including one from Bloomberg in 2025.

-The Spotify HiFi release date could also depend on the type of device you use.
-Spotify HiFi will deliver higher-quality streams through Spotify Connect, so it's possible that newer Connect-enabled devices (such as the PlayStation 5) could get the HiFi upgrade before certain older devices.
+We had wondered whether the Spotify HiFi release date could also depend on the type of device you use.
+Spotify HiFi was initially set to deliver higher-quality streams through Spotify Connect, so could newer Connect-enabled devices (such as the PlayStation 5) get the HiFi upgrade before certain older devices?
+Perhaps there will be some hardware discrepancy, but considering the delay and the fact that rivals offer hi-res through at least their own mobile and desktop apps, we assume Spotify HiFi will be available beyond simply Connect casting.

 Spotify HiFi price predictions